metral/pulumihome/New-engineering-team-hire.md

 - Make sure you have access to our AWS account and also setup 2FA.
 - Install Docker if you plan to run the service locally at all.
   - Regardless of whether you plan on running anything locally, if you are going to deploy a stack, you will need Docker to run `docker build`s.
+- When installing the `go` dependencies, be sure to check the CI environment scripts to get the specific versions.
+The README file of each repo does its best to call out the specific versions needed, but when in doubt, check [this](https://github.com/pulumi/scripts/blob/master/ci/install-common-toolchain.sh#L11) script.

 ### Run the pulumi-service API and UI locally (recommended)
 > This setup is to connect the locally running API service to the storage service, created as part of your personal pulumi stack, in the pulumi AWS account.